reinteractive-open/installfest_guides/source/guides/installfest/assets_and_errors.md

 One of the techniques we might use to do this is to simply create a static html page and place it in the `public` folder.
 While this would work it would mean that we'd lose any styling and wouldn't be able to put dynamic content into our About page at all.
 Instead we'll create a pages controller, wire up a route manually and create the view for it.
 This is a very quick process:

-Naturally we should first create a test.
+Naturally, we should first create a test.

 ### Creating a failing feature spec

-Since this is a fairly simple, high-level feature often it would go untested but since we're being good developers we'll implement a straight-forward Acceptance test in the form of a feature spec.
+Since this is a fairly simple, high-level feature often it would go untested.
+But since we're being good developers we'll implement a straight-forward Acceptance test in the form of a feature spec.
 Create a file `spec/features/static_pages_spec.rb` and make it look like:

 ```ruby
 # spec/features/static_pages_spec.rb